 - Fly away from danger.

-- Choose healthier food.
+- Choose more nutritious food.

-- Avoid predators.
+- Stay away from predators.

 - Avoid loud noises like TVs, radios, sirens, and car noises.